rmzetti/hover-exec/READMORE.md

 By default the `js` command utilises a default context which is progressively expanded by 'naked' function declarations and variable assignments (eg. `a=43;` rather than `let a=43;` or `var a=43;`).
 So successive codeblocks can build on previously executed ones.

-Any `js/vm` codeblock can utilise the following options:
+Any `js:vm` code block can utilise the following options:

 ```js:vmdf
 //js:vmdf     //set 'vmContext' to default